Version 4.0 – October 10, 2022

 We are committed to protecting the information that we receive from you.
 We take appropriate security measures to protect your information against unauthorized access to or unauthorized alteration, disclosure or destruction of data.

-At Least Authority our mission is to give the user a real alternative for control over their own data.
-Since the inception of the company, we Least Authoritarians have been continuously working to build products and provide services that protect your data and your right to privacy and self-determination.
+At Least Authority we develop usable products that advance digital security and preserve privacy as a fundamental human right.y.
+Since the inception of the company, we have been continuously working to build products and provide services that protect your data and your right to privacy.